teixeluis/clustered-heating-controller/README.md

 This script exposes two Tasmota commands:

-**StartHeat** - this command instructs the heater to start running.
-The parameters and modes defined via this command map to the Delba heater built in features that are normally called via IR commands.
+**SetHeat** - this command instructs the heater to perform according to the provided parameters.
+This is the command that the Home Automation platform (or other client) needs to call in order to control the heater.

 It takes the following payload: